Robust first quarter for 2023

-Serabi Gold plc (AIM:SRB, TSX:SBI), the Brazilian-focused gold mining and development company, is pleased to report operational results for the first quarter of 2023 and provide a review of its development and exploration activities.
+Serabi Gold plc (SRBSBI, the Brazilian-focused gold mining and development company, is pleased to report operational results for the first quarter of 2023 and provide a review of its development and exploration activities.

 HIGHLIGHTS